gsa-oes/office-of-evaluation-sciences/pages/Portfolios/vaccines.md

 ## Portfolio

-Working with agency collaborators and delivery partners, OES has completed more than five randomized evaluations to test the impact of low-cost evidence-based program changes in improving vaccine uptake.
-We look forward to releasing results from these projects in late 2018.
+Working with agency collaborators and delivery partners, OES has completed several randomized evaluations to test the impact of low-cost evidence-based program changes in improving vaccine uptake.